frees-io/freestyle/docs/src/main/tut/docs/stack/cache.md

   }
 ```

-An interpreter which can cache the `Customer`s can be created with a `ConcurrentHashMapWrapper` and natural transformation to our `Stack` type.
+A handler that can cache `Customer`s can be created with a `ConcurrentHashMapWrapper` and a natural transformation to our `Stack` type.

 ```tut:book
 import cats.{~>, Id}